[Under continuous development]

 pacman -S ntfs-3g

-Do you have any favorite KDE apps not on the list?
-Mention it in the comments.
+Congratulations on your Archlinux/KDE installation, if you have any favorite KDE apps not on the list, feel free to mention it in the comments.